Bishop Gunter addresses

-The Commemoration of Blessed Charles Chapman Grafton is an observed Feast Day of the Diocese of Fond du Lac in the Christian tradition of honoring the anniversary of Grafton's earthly death and heavenly birth.
-It is included in the Episcopal Church's "Holy Men, Holy Women."
+The Commemoration of Blessed Charles Chapman Grafton is an observed Feast of the Diocese of Fond du Lac, in the Christian tradition of honoring the anniversary of Grafton's earthly death and heavenly birth, and is included in the "Holy Men, Holy Women."

-The 2015 Commemoration will be observed on Saturday, August 29th at the Cathedral of St. Paul the Apostle, Fond du Lac.
+The 2015 Commemoration is observed Saturday, August 29th at the Cathedral of St. Paul the Apostle, Fond du Lac.
 Our speaker is the Very Rev. Steven A. Peay, Dean and President of Nashotah House Theological Seminary.

-4:15pm The Holy Eucharist, the Rt.
+The Rt.
 Rev. Matthew Gunter, Bishop of Fond du Lac, Celebrant

 5:30pm Garden Party in the Cathedral Close